greatexpectationslabs/workshops/get_started_with_gx_cloud_and_postgres/workshop.md

 <img src="../common/img/validate_1.png" alt="Validate a Data Asset" style="width:800px;"/><br>

-After you click **Validate**, GX Cloud sends a job to your locally running GX Agent to run queries, based on the defined Expectations, against the data in Snowflake.
+After you click **Validate**, GX Cloud sends a job to your locally running GX Agent to run queries, based on the defined Expectations, against the data in Postgres.
 The GX Agent uses the query results to determine if the data fails or meets your Expectations, and reports the results back to GX Cloud.

 After validation is completed, a notification appears indicating that the Validation results are ready.
 To view the results, you can either click on the link provided in the notification, or click on the Data Asset **Validations** tab.